willwoodlief/gk-api-core/layer-docs/layer-revisited.md

 The layers are thin wrappers to the core.

-# Agents
+# Agents (rates)
 * Oauth agents (scoped to path(s) and namespaces).
 Agents are logged in as the ns doing stuff.
-  * thin message/or communication layer for agents that send out mail and messages (defines types)
+* Every user here in this layer goes through an agent, which handles the token to the base layer
+* So all the rest here depends on at least one agent working
+* But other agents can be used to glue outside services to here
+* Agents can be restricted to do a subset of possible things (per api call on this layer or base layer, or set of those)
+* Agents have rates

+# Agreements (agents)
+two or more people vote to do something which results in a transfer
+* A successful agreement can be some of the total votes or all needed
+* success moves predetermined elements between sets.
+* Agreements can be for repeating movements of elements between groups on a time schedule
+  * or can be only for one time, or N times
+* Repeat agreements can be cancelled at any time for yet to be done repeats

-# Rates (depends on agents)
+# Rates (agreements,agents)
 * Set core limits, set limits on this api. set limits for specific things.

-# Community (depends on agents)
-* Agreements: two or more people vote to do something, can have different thresholds, success unlocks or allows something.
-Agreements can be cancelled affecting stuff, or can be one shot things.
-* Organizations: ownership is shares, the % of shares each user has weighs in the agreements, these can make certain sorts of actions now and in future possible, by one or more owners (decided).
-Very adjustable.
+* Rates are set by agreements

-# Business (depends on community)
+# Business (agreements,agents)
 * Transactions: swap ownership/usage of sets containing elements
 * Contracts: Repeating or time sensitive transactions
 * Element pools: transactions can trade rights to make elements and under terms (including locations, times, amounts)